IAEA sees signs North Korea reactor may be operating

 The isolated and poverty-stricken state defends its nuclear program as a “treasured sword” to counter what it sees as U.S.-led hostility.

-In an annual report posted on its website, the Vienna-based International Atomic Energy Agency (IAEA) said North Korea’s nuclear program “remains a matter of serious concern”.
+In an annual report posted on it website, the Vienna-based International Atomic Energy Agency (IAEA) said North Korea’s nuclear program “remains a matter of serious concern”.

 The U.N. agency said it continued to monitor developments at Yongbyon through satellite imagery.